mattermost/mattermost-plugin-msteams/README.md

 ## Features

 This plugin contains the following features:
-- Connecting/disconnecting to MS Teams account using Device code OAuth.
+- Connecting/disconnecting to MS Teams account using Device Code OAuth flow.

-- Linking of Mattermost channels with MS Teams channels and syncing of messages in the linked channels
+- Linking of Mattermost channels with MS Teams channels and syncing of messages in the linked channels.

-- Linking of Mattermost DMs and group messages with Teams chats and syncing of messages
+- Linking of Mattermost DMs and group messages with Teams chats and syncing of messages.

 - Any updates done in Mattermost messages are synced with MS Teams messages and vice versa.